LingeshN004/neuromorphic-sec-pipeline/README.md

 ---

 ## What Is This?
-(The Breakdown)

-Imagine taking the literal neural wiring of an insect—over **5.3 million real biological synapses** mapped by neuroscientists at Princeton—and turning it into an artificial brain that pilots a Minecraft bot in real time.
+Imagine taking the literal neural wiring of an insect over **5.3 million real biological synapses** mapped by neuroscientists at Princeton University and turning it into an artificial brain that pilots a Minecraft bot in real time.

 Now imagine treating that bot like an untrusted military drone operating in hostile territory: